MetaDocencia/reportes-publicos/alta-ciencia-abierta/README.md

   - [Do they encourage other people to practice open science? (n = 175, 80.6%)](#do-they-encourage-other-people-to-practice-open-science-n--175-806)
   - [Final remarks](#final-remarks)

+This report presents an overview of the participants who attended ALTa Ciencia Abierta, the Latin American contextualization of NASA’s Open Science 101 course, in 2024.
+It offers a snapshot of their backgrounds, representation, accessibility needs, and prior knowledge and attitudes toward Open Science practices.
+The findings aim to inform future iterations of the program and contribute to the ongoing development of inclusive, community-driven training in the region.

 *Note: The following report is created based on the responses of participants that signed an informed consent to publish their data.
 This